-- -y does not prompt for confirmation.
-The option sets the defaults for the platform shell and each domain shell. - -n does not execute the command if confirmation is requested. - -c keeps Capacity on Demand (COD) right-to-use (RTU) license keys stored in the COD license database.
-This option does not preserve the number of any instant access CPUs (headroom) enabled and COD RTU licenses reserved for domains. - -h displays help for this command. - -p platform resets the defaults for the platform only.
+$-\mathbf{y}$ does not prompt for confirmation.
+The option sets the defaults for the platform shell and each domain shell.

+-n does not execute the command if confirmation is requested.

+-c keeps Capacity on Demand (COD) right-to-use (RTU) license keys stored in the COD license database.
+This option does not preserve the number of any instant access CPUs (headroom) enabled and COD RTU licenses reserved for domains.

+-p platform resets the defaults for the platform only.